-To apply for a Fellowship, applicants are asked to review the following Requests for Applications for the four research offerings and choose one to apply for.
+To apply for a Fellowship, applicants are asked to review the following Requests for Applications for the three research offerings and choose one to apply for.
 If you are interested in being considered for more than one of the Fellowships, you are able to indicate so in your application.

 Review the Request for Applications